dojo/cli-build-app/README.md

 dojo build app --mode dist
 ```

-The built application files are written to the `output/{mode selected}` directory
+The built application files are written to the `output/{dist/dev}` directory.
+The built test files are written to the `output/test/{unit|functionl}` directory.

 Note: `dist` is the default mode and so can be run without any arguments, `dojo build app`.